Skip to main content

 grinding4 negative mentions

-• The graphics are visually appealing, with a charming art style that enhances the overall atmosphere of the game.
+• The graphics are vibrant and appealing, enhancing the overall experience of the game.

 • The game suffers from poor translation and numerous spelling and grammatical errors, which detract from the narrative experience.

-• The combat system can feel unbalanced, with instances of random encounters leading to frustrating situations where players can be easily overwhelmed.
+• Combat can feel unbalanced, with instances of random encounters leading to frustrating and unfair deaths, undermining the overall enjoyment.

 • story

-• “There are a total of 24 endings and it's very entertaining to replay the game with the knowledge of your previous runs to see how you can change events in the plot around.”
+• “There are a total of 24 endings, and it's very entertaining to replay the game with the knowledge of your previous runs to see how you can change events in the plot.”

 • “The biggest reason this game is a thumbs-down from me (and a big thumbs-down at that!) is the story.”